 The Nigerian Dwarf is a Miniature Dairy Goat

 A healthy Nigerian Dwarf doe can produce a surprising amount of sweet milk for her small size – up to two quarts per day.
-The Nigerian Dwarf goat milk benefit is that it is higher in butterfat (6-10 percent) and higher in protein than milk from most dairy goat breeds.
-However, many Nigerian Dwarf owners do not raise their goats for milk but for the pleasure and companionship these little caprines bring to their lives.
+The Nigerian Dwarf goat milk benefit is that it is higher in butterfat (6-10%) than most dairy goat breeds.
+However, many Nigerian Dwarf owners do not raise their goats for milk but for the pleasure and companionship, these little caprines bring to their lives.

 Nigerian Dwarf Goat Conformation